Werewolf By Night #16-19

 This will turn out to not be nearly as awesome as it seems, so enjoy it for now as we jump back in time to Jack's post-Werewolf confrontation with Raymond Coker.

 This blows up into a fist fight until Jack gets Raymond to understand that he doesn't have the control over his werewolf form that Coker has.
 But even after that, Raymond refuses to work with him towards a cure.
 However, Raymond follows Jack as he gets back to the Joshua Kane (etc.) investigation.
-Clary Winter leads Jack to a chest that was owned by Joshua, and its contents cause Jack to transform into a Werewolf in front of Clary.
-She attributes it to the chest.
+Clary Winter leads Jack to a chest that was owned by Joshua.
+Jack begins to transform into a Werewolf in front of Clary, seemingly just because it's that time of night, but she attributes it to the chest.

 The next time i am fleeing a werewolf, i promise to shout out loud, "I've got to get help -- though Lord knows where!".